05 20 Newsflashes from the Persecuted Church

 Nigeria: Another Attack Kills Four in Kano

 A suicide bomb blast on Sunday in the Christian dominated Sabon Gari district of Kano, northern Nigeria, has killed four people, according to Open Doors.
 Witnesses say that the explosion was caused by a bomb in a car.
 The blast could be heard from several miles away.
-The suspicion is Boko Haram was behind the attack.
+The suspicion is an extremist group that is located primarily in Northern Nigeria was behind the attack.
 Kano is the largest city in the mainly Muslim north.

 Please pray for God’s comfort for the families of the three men and 12-year-old girl killed in the attack.
 The suicide bomber was also killed in the attack.
 Seven people were wounded.
 On Monday morning, police “averted what could have been another devastating bomb blast in the ancient city of Kano,” according to national police spokesman Frank Mba.